Yago580/slap-chop/README.md

 # Contributing to Slap Chop

-Slap Chop currently supports uncommenting and unlogging for Ruby and JavaScript files, but I would love to add functionality for other languages!

 #### Adding regexps
-If you would like to add a regular expression for removing comments/logs from files of a different language, open up `app/controllers/concerns/remover.rb` and add the corresponding regexp to the `patterns` module method.
-In order for the app to select the proper algorithm, keys of the pattern hash must follow the convention of `<action>.<extension>` i.e., `uncomment.rb`
+If you would like to add a regular expression for removing comments/logs from files of a different language, regexps can be added to `Remover.patterns` in `app/controllers/concerns/remover.rb`.
+In order to select the proper algorithm, keys of the patterns hash must follow the convention of `<action>.<extension>` i.e., `uncomment.rb`

 #### An example of an added regexp
 ```ruby